 Tips for Better Sleep

 “To ensure a good night’s rest, it’s important to establish a pattern or routine that the body can learn to anticipate,” says Dr. Lisa Ballehr.
-“A sleep routine can include a winding down period such as taking a soothing bath, reading in bed or having a cup of warm tea and a light bedtime snack.”

 Dr. Nikola Djordjevic, MD, also adds, “There are numerous ways in which you can improve your sleeping routine, including fixing the bedtime to a specific hour, getting some daily exercise, and avoiding foods that are difficult to digest at least 3 hours before bedtime.”